 - Evaluate the risks & benefits of doing business in an emerging economy

-- Contrast the particularities of the economy in general and financial sector in particular in an emerging deficit-economy with those of mature markets
+- Contrast the particularities of the economy in an emerging deficit-economy with those of mature markets

 - Assess the significance of growing middle classes in emerging economies that are gradually becoming the main drivers of global consumption

 - Analyze the role and risks of real estate investments in emerging economies